tpm2-software/tpm2-pkcs11/docs/INITIALIZING.md

   Their is no requirement to use the simulator and abrmd, this is all configuration dependent.

+**LOCKING**

+When the SQL database is on the disk, the lock is set within the same folder than the SQL file.
+It can lead to some issues if the lock is not released (system crash, reboot), mostly on embedded systems.
+Another folder, for instance a tmpfs one, can be enforced using the env `PKCS11_SQL_LOCK=/var/run/pkcs11_sql_locks`.

 ## Example Setup With tpm2_ptool
 I use the simulator and tpm2-abrmd to set all of this up, like so:
 ```sh